-The Department of Safety, Behavioral Sciences, Business, Social Sciences and Performing Arts is ready to help you prepare for variety of exciting careers.
+The Department of Criminal Justice & Social Sciences is ready to help you prepare for variety of exciting careers.
 Law enforcement, corrections, juvenile justice and homeland security are quickly expanding fields.
 Psychology is one of the Redlands’ most popular degrees.
 This degree field offers you opportunities for personal growth while giving you options in interesting and challenging careers.
 If you love working with children, we also have programs to help you prepare for a job as a child care professional or teacher.

 Regardless of your career path, our department offers programs of study that will prepare you for a successful future.
 Our courses set you on a path to a two-year degree, or they transfer to a four-year university.